ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

-For ease of implementation and deployment, we implement ONCache with eBPF \cite{ebpfio, 10.1145/3371038}, a technology that runs sandboxed programs in a privileged context such as the kernel. eBPF programs can be attached to kernel hook points (e.g., TC or XDP~\cite{hoiland2018express}) and are triggered each time the kernel executes through the hook points. eBPF can store data in a map data struct residing in kernel space, called eBPF map.
-There are many works that utilize eBPF for networking~\cite{bertrone2018accelerating, tu2021revisiting, 9340283, 286467, 10.1145/3544216.3544259}.
+For ease of implementation and deployment, we implement ONCache with eBPF \cite{ebpfio, 10.1145/3371038}. eBPF is a technology that runs sandboxed programs within a privileged context like the Linux kernel, thereby safely and efficiently extending the capabilities of the kernel. eBPF programs are attached to kernel hook points (e.g., TC (traffic control) or XDP (eXpress Data Path)~\cite{hoiland2018express}) and are triggered each time the kernel executes through the hook points. eBPF stores data in a map data structure residing in kernel space, called eBPF map.
+Numerous prior works leverage eBPF for networking~\cite{bertrone2018accelerating, tu2021revisiting, 9340283, 286467, 10.1145/3544216.3544259}.

-ONCache includes the following components, as shown in Figure \ref{fig: architecture}: (1) four eBPF programs for packet mangling and forwarding, the hook points are listed in Table \ref{tab:hook}; (2) three eBPF maps per host that serve as egress cache, ingress cache, and filter cache; (3) one user space daemon.
-The design and implementation of ONCache is very simple yet effective.
-The core functionalities can be implemented using only 524 lines of eBPF C code.
-In contrast, Slim has 2380 lines of code.
-Falcon is implemented by 606 lines of kernel code, which is harder to implement and debug than eBPF.
-The core source code is shown in Appendix \ref{sec:code}.
+ONCache includes the following components, as shown in Figure~\ref{fig: architecture}: (1) four eBPF programs for packet processing and forwarding, with their hook points listed in Table~\ref{tab:hook}; (2) three eBPF maps per host serving as the egress cache, the ingress cache, and the filter cache; (3) one user space daemon.
+The implementation of ONCache are much simpler compared to Slim and Falcon.
+The core functionalities can be realized with only 524 lines of eBPF C code, whereas Slim requires 2380 lines of code.
+Falcon, implemented with 606 lines of kernel code, is harder to implement and debug than eBPF.
+The core source code is shown in Appendix~\ref{app:code}.

-Our idea is fundamentally different from the former works on the overlay network.
-Compared to the \emph{CPU load balancing} methods (e.g., RPS/RFS, Falcon), the introduced cache can reduce the overhead and improve the performance of the overlay network without the cost of higher CPU utilization.
-Compared to the \emph{socket replacement} methods (e.g., Slim), the cache design natively supports all kinds of traffics (rather than only TCP), which maintains the compatibility.
+Our idea diverges fundamentally from other cache-based network techniques.
+Prior works, such as OVS~\cite{15-ovs, rashelbach2022scaling} and Andromeda~\cite{dalton2018andromeda}, leverage caches to accelerate flow/rule matching on their data paths.
+However, as analyzed in \S\ref{sec:overheadana}, the container overlay network remains suboptimal even with the utilization of the OVS cache, revealing the insufficiency of caching results of a individual layer.
+In contrast, ONCache is the first \emph{cross-layer} cache within the container overlay network, which considers the extra overhead as a whole and caches the results once.
+Consequently, ONCache effectively eliminates the extra overhead compared to prior works.